dsccommunity/ActiveDirectoryDsc/README.md

 The xADComputer DSC resource will manage computer accounts within Active Directory.

 * **ComputerName**: Specifies the name of the computer to manage.
-* **Location**: Specifies the location of the computer, such as an office number (optional).
+* (optional) **Location**: Specifies the location of the computer, such as an office number.
-* **DnsHostName**: Specifies the fully qualified domain name (FQDN) of the computer (optional).
+* (optional) **DnsHostName**: Specifies the fully qualified domain name (FQDN) of the computer.
-* **ServicePrincipalNames**: Specifies the service principal names for the computer account (optional).
+* (optional) **ServicePrincipalNames**: Specifies the service principal names for the computer account.
-* **UserPrincipalName** :Specifies the UPN assigned to the computer account (optional).
+* (optional) **UserPrincipalName** :Specifies the UPN assigned to the computer account.
-* **DisplayName**: "Specifies the display name of the computer (optional).
+* (optional) **DisplayName**: "Specifies the display name of the computer.
-* **Path**: Specifies the X.500 path of the container where the computer is located (optional).
+* (optional) **Path**: Specifies the X.500 path of the container where the computer is located.
-* **Description**: Specifies a description of the computer object (optional).
+* (optional) **Description**: Specifies a description of the computer object.
-* **Enabled**: Specifies if the computer account is enabled (optional).
+* (optional) **Enabled**: Specifies if the computer account is enabled.
-* **Manager**: Specifies the user or group Distinguished Name that manages the computer object (optional).
+* (optional) **Manager**: Specifies the user or group Distinguished Name that manages the computer object.
   * Valid values are the user's or group's DistinguishedName, ObjectGUID, SID or SamAccountName.
-* **DomainController**: Specifies the Active Directory Domain Services instance to connect to perform the task (optional).
+* (optional) **DomainController**: Specifies the Active Directory Domain Services instance to connect to perform the task.
-* **DomainAdministratorCredential**: Specifies the user account credentials to use to perform the task (optional).
+* (optional) **DomainAdministratorCredential**: Specifies the user account credentials to use to perform the task.
-* **RequestFile**: Specifies the full path to the Offline Domain Join Request file to create (optional).
+* (optional) **RequestFile**: Specifies the full path to the Offline Domain Join Request file to create.
 * **Ensure**: Specifies whether the computer account is present or absent.
   * Valid values are 'Present' and 'Absent'.
   * It not specified, it defaults to 'Present'.
-* **DistinguishedName**: Returns the X.500 path of the computer object (read-only).
+* (read-only) **DistinguishedName**: Returns the X.500 path of the computer object.
-* **SID**: Returns the security identifier of the computer object (read-only).
+* (read-only) **SID**: Returns the security identifier of the computer object.

 Note: An ODJ Request file will only be created when a computer account is first created in the domain.
 Setting an ODJ Request file path for a configuration that creates a computer account that already exists will not cause the file to be created.

 ### **xADDomain**

 The xADDomain resource creates a new domain in a new forest or a child domain in an existing forest.
 While it is possible to set the forest functional level and the domain functional level during deployment with this resource the common restrictions apply.
-For more information see [TechNet](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels)
+For more information see [TechNet](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels).

 * **DomainName**: Name of the domain.
   * If no parent name is specified, this is the fully qualified domain name for the first domain in the forest.
-* **ParentDomainName**: Fully qualified name of the parent domain (optional).
+* (optional) **ParentDomainName**: Fully qualified name of the parent domain.
 * **DomainAdministratorCredential**: Credentials used to query for domain existence.
   * _Note: These are NOT used during domain creation._

 (AD sets the local admin credentials as new domain administrator credentials during setup.)

 * **SafemodeAdministratorPassword**: Password for the administrator account when the computer is started in Safe Mode.
-* **DnsDelegationCredential**: Credential used for creating DNS delegation (optional).
+* (optional) **DnsDelegationCredential**: Credential used for creating DNS delegation.
-* **DomainNetBIOSName**: Specifies the NetBIOS name for the new domain (optional).
+* (optional) **DomainNetBIOSName**: Specifies the NetBIOS name for the new domain.
   * If not specified, then the default is automatically computed from the value of the DomainName parameter.
-* **DatabasePath**: Specifies the fully qualified, non-Universal Naming Convention (UNC) path to a directory on a fixed disk of the local computer that contains the domain database (optional).
+* (optional) **DatabasePath**: Specifies the fully qualified, non-Universal Naming Convention (UNC) path to a directory on a fixed disk of the local computer that contains the domain database.
-* **LogPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the log file for this operation will be written (optional).
+* (optional) **LogPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the log file for this operation will be written.
-* **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written. (optional)
+* (optional) **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written.
-* **ForestMode**: Specifies the forest mode if a new forest is deployed.
-ForestMode will not be raised by this resource for existing forests. (optional)
+* (optional) **ForestMode**: Specifies the forest mode if a new forest is deployed.
+ForestMode will not be raised by this resource for existing forests.
   * Valid values are Win2008, Win2008R2, Win2012, Win2012R2 and WinThreshold (for Windows Server 2016 FFL)
-* **DomainMode**: Specifies the domain mode if a new domain is deployed.
-DomainMode will not be raised by this resource for existing domains. (optional)
+* (optional) **DomainMode**: Specifies the domain mode if a new domain is deployed.
+DomainMode will not be raised by this resource for existing domains.
   * Valid values are Win2008, Win2008R2, Win2012, Win2012R2 and WinThreshold (for Windows Server 2016 DFL)

 ### **xADDomainController**